ElliotSwart/tlaplus/tlatools/org.lamport.tlatools/README.md

 - Intellij
 - VSCode

 Note that the majority of the configuration is derived from the Maven project, so you may need to reimport the maven project if it has changed.
+For certain changes this may involve sometimes requires deleting the project file.

 There are certain features of this project that are built specifically for the Eclipse IDE.